When should pipes be chlorinated?

 - arrange for testing with a registered laboratory and for the appropriate certification for South West Water’s new connections team

-We are a South West Water approved contractor for renewal and relay of water supply pipes so we are fully conversant with the regulations and time frame for chlorination and testing.
+We are Water Regulations approved so we know the regulations and time frame for chlorination and testing.
 We will do our best to ensure that your water supply pipe is chlorinated and certificated in the timeframe specified by South West Water so that your new connection can go ahead without delay.